 Wells Fargo (WFC) Gains As Market Dips: What You Should Know

-WFC will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect WFC to post earnings of $0.60 per share.
-This would mark a year-over-year decline of 35.48%.
+Wall Street will be looking for positivity from WFC as it approaches its next earnings report date.
+On that day, WFC is projected to report earnings of $0.60 per share, which would represent a year-over-year decline of 35.48%.
 Meanwhile, our latest consensus estimate is calling for revenue of $17.93 billion, down 9.7% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.41 per share and revenue of $72.31 billion.
-These totals would mark changes of -90.64% and -14.99%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $0.41 per share and revenue of $72.31 billion, which would represent changes of -90.64% and -14.99%, respectively, from the prior year.

 Any recent changes to analyst estimates for WFC should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.76% higher.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.76% higher.
 WFC is holding a Zacks Rank of #3 (Hold) right now.

-Meanwhile, WFC's PEG ratio is currently 7.27.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Banks - Major Regional stocks are, on average, holding a PEG ratio of 2.08 based on yesterday's closing prices.
+It is also worth noting that WFC currently has a PEG ratio of 7.29.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+WFC's industry had an average PEG ratio of 2.04 as of yesterday's close.

 The Banks - Major Regional industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 126, putting it in the top 50% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 129, which puts it in the top 50% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.